SaeedAnalysis/CausalityAndOTInFactorInvesting/README.md

 # Causal Discovery in Factor Investing with Optimal Transport

+*An academic thesis project by Saeed Ali Nasser Alameri - For academic and research purposes only*

 ## Overview

 This repository contains the code, data, and thesis materials for my Master's research project on applying causal discovery algorithms to factor investing, with a special focus on enhancements using optimal transport theory.

+**Note: This work is shared for academic review and research purposes.
+Commercial use is prohibited without permission.**

 ## Project Structure